Getting Started

 cd /path/to/your/labfile.clab.yml

-Then go ahead and launch your lab:
+Then launch your lab:

 containerlab deploy